MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 **Regulations Personnel:** Anyone within the Regulations Department

+**Administrative Personnel:** Anyone within the Department of Administration.

+**Branch Personnel:** Anyone within a branch of the Department of Administration.

 ## Section 2: General Rules
 > General rules that, no matter the case, stand above all other stated Articles in this document.
 > Rules stated in this document apply to actions considered On-Site, and are only enforceable for actions taken in public servers.
 This document is exempt from private servers.